pyload/pyload/docs/module_overview.rst

 Module Overview
 ===============

-You can find an overview of some important classes here:
+A little selection of most important modules in pyLoad.

 .. autosummary::
    :toctree: module